erinvdoyle/instatrip/README.md

 4. After starting the program, answer the questions and select your vacation preferences.
 Then choose from the cities presented and receive the cheapest flight for your preferred destination.
 You may then copy the provided link and purchase the flight from Ryanair, *start over* to select new cities, or *exit* the program

 ## Target Audience
-**InstaTrip** is intended for adults (and young people with parental supervision) of all walks of life, based in Ireland and/or within reasonable travelling distance to Dublin airport; People who would like to explore spontaneous European travel.
+**InstaTrip** is intended for adults (and young people with parental supervision) of all walks of life, based in Ireland and/or within reasonable travelling distance to Dublin airport.
+People who would like to explore spontaneous European travel.

 This program is designed to inspire joy.
 From the colors to the playful tone, whether the user is landlocked or ready for takeoff, **InstaTrip**  is for anyone who'd like a change of pace as it encourages them to feel the excitement and anticipation that accompanies planning a big trip.
 Use it as inspiration, use it for fun, or use it to plot the next great escape from the daily routine :sparkles: